jetiba/pop-kustomize/tutorial.md

 <walkthrough-disable-features toc></walkthrough-disable-features>

-# Google Cloud End to End CI/CD tutorial
+# Google Cloud End to End CI/CD tutorial (reviewed)
 This tutorial will help you get up and running with Google Cloud CI/CD, including Cloud Build, Google Cloud Deploy, and Artifact Registry

 ## Select a project